markh-de/KiVar/README.md

 `DEV_ADDR=0x52 BOOT_SRC=NAND VIO_LEVEL=1.8V`

-KiVar computes such sets of Aspect and Choice definitions internally by checking each component's field data for KiVar _Choice Expressions_, which are explained in the following sections.
+KiVar computes such sets of Aspect and Choice definitions internally by checking each component's field data for KiVar [Choice Expressions](#choice-expressions), which are explained in the following sections.

 #### Choice Expressions